allenyin/reading_list/_posts/QA-only-SFT.md

 - Training on simply the responses of high quality SFT/Instruction-tuning data is enough to both elicit proper instruction tuning, model capability, and instill reasoning abilities, without degrading other general abilities significantly (e.g. creative-writing).

+But perhaps even having a distinction between pretraining, mid-training, and SFT-post-training is an unecessary division.
+The only meaningful difference is just the learning rate.
+Perhaps eventually, the boundaries here will be blurred even more and dynamic learning-rate tuning will become the norm.

 What underlying principle hypothesis can be used to explain these observations?
 Perhaps a good title for a review paper could be "The unreasonable effectivness of reasoning data".